Weather-on-the-Way/weather-on-the-way-share-example/README.md

 ### Step 2

-Create GPX data, as you would do when exporting a GPX file.
+Create GPX data (as Swft.Data object), same as you would do when exporting a GPX file.
 If your app doesn't currently export GPX files, we recommend [CoreGPX library](https://github.com/vincentneo/CoreGPX).

 Here is an example of creating GPX data if you are using CoreGPX:
 ```